murikistudio/murikistudio.com.br/pages/about.md

 # {{ page.title }}

-Muriki Game Studio is an indie-game development team formed in 2022.
+Muriki Studio is an indie-game development team formed in 2022.
 The current development team is composed by:

 - Diego Almeida (2D and 3D artist)